turingschool/accelerated-mod-0/before-mod-0.md

 1. What surprised you after reading this?
 1. How will this impact your approach to Mod 0?

-You will be sharing these reflections during your first session of Mod 0.

 ## Expert Share

 During the first live session of your Mod 0 class, each student will present an "Expert Share".
 You'll have 2-3 minutes to present to the group on something you are an expert in.
 Present in any way you’d like - just you on camera, have a couple slides with photos, key points, etc. Don’t spend a TON of time prepping, but do not show up and “wing it”.